 Renowned Oklahoma fiddler Byron Berline dies at 77

-OKLAHOMA CITY (AP) — Byron Berline, a renowned fiddler and owner of a popular Oklahoma instrument shop, has died in a hospital.
+OKLAHOMA CITY (AP) — Byron Berline, a renowned fiddler who played with superstars like Elton John, the Rolling Stones and owned a popular Oklahoma instrument shop, has died.
 He was 77.

 Bette Berline, Byron’s wife, confirmed his death to The Associated Press.
-She said he was hospitalized after suffering a stroke and that over the weekend his “lungs gave up and so did his heart.”
-He died Saturday.
+She said he was hospitalized after suffering a stroke and that on Saturday his “lungs gave up and so did his heart.”

-Bette recalled her husband as a fun and loving father and husband, who until soon before his death looked and acted like a man twenty years younger.
+Bette recalled her husband as a fun and loving father and husband, who until soon before his death looked and acted like a man 20 years younger.

 “He was more than a musician, an incredibly gifted musician,” she said.
 “He was a good, good man.”

-A three-time National Fiddle Champion, Berline grew up in Grant County along the Oklahoma-Kansas state line and worked with music greats like Vince Gill, Bob Dylan, Elton John and the Rolling Stones.
+A three-time National Fiddle Champion, Berline grew up in Grant County along the Oklahoma-Kansas state line and worked with music greats like John, Vince Gill and Bob Dylan.
+The Stones recruited Berline for “Country Honk,” a country version of “Honky Tonk Women,” based on Gram Parsons’ recommendation.

 Berline moved to Guthrie in 1995 and opened the Double Stop Fiddle Shop & Music Hall, which was destroyed by a fire in 2019.
 He later opened a new shop across the street.